Skip to main content

 Commercial energy storage credit

 A 30% credit is also available for energy storage technology, biogas property, microgrid controllers, dynamic glass, and linear generators constructed before January 1, 2025.
 The minimum battery size must be 5 kWh.
-Again, base credit will be 6%, with an additional 24% available based on meeting any of the three conditions where the project:
+Again, the base credit will be 6%, with an additional 24% available based on meeting any of the three conditions where the project:

 • Is less than 1 MW AC maximum net output